m-nik/backup-handler/README.md

 # Generic Backup to S3

-A minimal and flexible Python script to compress any directory into a `.tar.gz` archive, upload it to an S3-compatible storage, and retain only the latest `N` backups locally.
+A minimal and flexible Python script to compress any directory into a `.tar.gz` archive, upload it to S3-compatible storage (e.g., MinIO), and retain only the latest `N` backups locally.

 ---

 ## ✨ Features

-- Backup any directory (configurable via `.env`)
+* Backup any directory (configurable via `config.ini`)
-- Upload to any S3-compatible service (AWS, MinIO, etc.)
+* Upload to any S3-compatible service (e.g., MinIO, AWS)
-- Retain last `N` local backups
+* Retain last `N` local backups
+* Prometheus Pushgateway monitoring support (optional)
-- Full logging to file and stdout
+* Full logging to file and stdout
-- Simple `.env` configuration
+* Simple INI-based configuration
-- Cron-friendly
+* Cron-friendly

 ---

 ## ⚙️ Requirements

-- Python 3.8+
+* Python 3.8+
-- pip packages (see `requirements.txt`)
+* pip packages (see `requirements.txt`)

 ---